-Getting There & Departing
+Getting There and Departing

 Much of Caye Caulker is uninhabited.
 The small town and inhabited sections are quite concentrated.

 Though Caye Caulker is still a relatively safe place, it is not advisable to leave money or valuables in your hotel room, except in a safe.
+In addition, locals here have been known to take advantage of the trusting nature of the island’s visitors, enamored as they are with the relaxed lifestyle, so put as much consideration into trusting new friends as you would anywhere else.

 Fast Facts -- For the local police, dial tel.
 911, or 226-2022; for the fire department, dial tel.
 226-0353.
 In the case of a medical emergency, call the Caye Caulker Health Clinic (tel.
 226-0166).

 Atlantic Bank (tel.
 226-0207) is located on Back Street, near the center of the island, and has an ATM that accepts international credit and debit cards.
 The post office (tel.
 226-2325) is also located on Back Street; it's open Monday through Friday from 8am to noon and from 1 to 5pm.
-There are several Internet cafes on the island; just walk along Front Street and find one with an open terminal.
-I like Caye Caulker Cyber Café, which serves drinks -- and even has a popular happy hour with reduced rates on drinks and Internet usage.
-They also have a good book-swap library.

 Most hotels provide laundry service, but pricing varies widely, so ask first.
 There are several coin-operated and full service laundromats on Caye Caulker, all in the central downtown area.
 Almost all of these are a better deal than going with your hotel's service.